kromerm/adfdataflowdocs/Concepts/adf-data-flow-json.md

 	)
 )
 ```
-Which would translate to the following JSON:
+If this expression were entered for a column named "complexColumn" then it would be written to the sink as the following JSON:
 ```
 {
+	"complexColumn": {
 		"field1": 0,
 		"field2": {
 			"field1": 0
+		}
 	}
 }
 ```